 Eczema treatments.
 Help and advice for sufferers.

 There is no doubt that eczema is a terrible skin disease, even in its mild form, for sufferers it can quite literally ruin their lives.
-In this hub I hope to give some useful help and advice on homemade treatments that really do work to those people who suffer from it.
+I hope to give some useful help and advice on homemade treatments that really do work.
 Hopefully, you will learn which are the best treatments for the disease.
 Unless you, or someone close to you, suffers from eczema it is hard to imagine just how terrible it can be.

 Not only is it a very painful condition but it can also be quite disfiguring too.
-Eczema often affects the face and hands, making it a very visable disease.
-Women sufferers often find it virtuallyimpossible to wear makeup of any kind, so they can't even try to mask the redness with a little concealer.
+Eczema often affects the face and hands, making it a very public disease.
+Women sufferers often find it virtually impossible to wear makeup of any kind, so they can't even try to mask the redness with a little concealer.

-There is hope, because, you can help to treat it by following a few very simply rules and by using some very good homemade remedies.
+There is hope.
+You can treat it by following a few very simply rules and by using some very good homemade remedies.
 These remedies can also help to save you money as well.
 So many of the over the counter remedies can cost a small fortune and prescription drugs are also very expensive.

 Believe it or not this is a picture of a mild outbreak of Eczema .